Promoting innovation and investment in Africa - ExBulletin

 The Deal Room is powered by a partnership with One Africa and is expected to foster innovation, support emerging start-ups and contribute to Africa's economic growth.

-This year's GTA Conference promises to be a dynamic platform for global collaboration to drive regional transformation in Africa's technology scene.
-I look forward to impactful discussions, actionable initiatives, and significant progress towards advancing the technology ecosystem. ” Inya Lawal, Chairman, Ascend Studios Foundation, GTA Implementing Partner.
+This year’s GTA Conference promises to be a dynamic platform for global collaboration to drive regional transformation in Africa’s technology scene.
+I look forward to impactful discussions, actionable initiatives, and significant progress towards advancing the technology ecosystem.
+Dr. Inya Lawal, Chairperson of Ascend Studios Foundation and Implementing Partner of GTA.

-To participate in this transformative event, register for the GTA 2024 Conference at https://gtaconference.com/.
+To participate in this innovative event, register for the GTA 2024 Conference via our website.

 |